tpierrain/NFluent/ReadMe.md

 + __helpful to reverse engineer legacy code__: indeed, temporarily write an on-purpose failing assert on a legacy method, so you can understand it and leverage on the "ready-to-be-copied-and-paste-for-arrays-or-collections-initialization-purpose" NFluent assert failure messages.
 + __less error-prone__: indeed, no more confusion about the order of the "expected" and "actual" values you can find in the classical .NET unit tests frameworks.

-NFluent is __directly inspired by the awesome Java FEST Fluent__ assertion/reflection library (http://fest.easytesting.org/).
+NFluent is __directly inspired by the awesome Java FEST Fluent__ assertion/reflection library (http://fest.easytesting.org/) which had been forked since by one of its most active contributor, to create a more prolific [AssertJ](https://github.com/joel-costigliola/assertj-core) library.

 NFluent & unit test frameworks
 -------------------------------